shun-liang/yt2doc/examples/Carolynn Levy And Panel (Jon Levy, Jason Kwon) - Startup Legal Mechanics.md

 Okay, I'm thinking about hiring a lawyer to incorporate my company.
 So this is usually not a mistake if your startup is really complicated for some reason, or if you've already formed a non-U.S. entity and you now want to come to the United States and raise money.
 In these cases, you probably do need to get a lawyer, but I'm sure all of you know lawyers are very expensive.
 So save money and use one of the good online platforms that we just talked about for incorporation.
 Also realize that lawyers who are free, like family members doing you a favor, may not be actually as good as the online platforms because they don't specialize in corporate transactional work.
 So your Aunt Sally who does personal injury may mean well, but Clerky and Stripe Atlas will do a much better job.

-## Starting a Startup While Employed

 I'm starting a startup, but I still have a full-time job.
 This has actually already come up today.
 Common problem for founders because it's a big decision to ditch the security of a salary.
 I think some of the other speakers in this course will talk about sort of the psychology of taking that plunge.
 But if you've decided to work on your startup in your spare time, the primary legal consideration is just keeping everything separate.
 So in California, for example, if you're working on your startup on your own time with your own resources, your current employer should have no claim on your new business idea.
 So use a different computer.
 Don't work on it during business hours.
 But keep in mind that different states and even different countries have very different rules about this particular issue.
 And there's things like non-compete agreements with your employer that may come into play.
 So if you're going to do this, you really should do a little bit of research first or get legal help.
 Our founding team has been working on this idea for years, so we don't need vesting on our founder shares.
 This is a broken record.
 We hear this all the time.
 This is a big mistake.
 If you don't have vesting, you are setting your company up for future problems.
 No investor wants to put money into a company with founders who may decide the next day that they're burned out so they take their shares and they leave.
 But the more common scenario is that one member of a founding team decides that he or she is burned out and so leaves the company with a giant ownership stake.
 The remaining founders have to do all the work, but someone who's not doing any work has the same ownership.
 It is painful to fix this problem because the price of the company's stock may have increased in the interim and it becomes really expensive for the remaining founders to allocate the share ownership fairly.

 How many of you are single founders?
 I'm just curious.
 Quite a few of you.
 Okay.
 Okay.
 So I'm a single founder and I don't need vesting, you may be thinking.
 I think this is also a mistake.
 Single founders obviously don't have the same problems that founder teams do, but no vesting is still unattractive to investors for the same reasons.
 Also, you will eventually hire employees and probably grant them stock options and those stock options will have vesting and it just is a lot better when you lead by example.

-## Don't Skip Your Founder Stock Purchase Agreement
+## Don't Sign Legal Docs Blind: Founder Stock Matters

 All right.
 Another personal favorite.
 I signed a legal document, but I was too busy to read it, so I have no idea what it is.
 This happens a lot.
 This is a big mistake.
 We see founders do this all the time and I mean we sympathize, right?

 The legal mechanics of your startup are the really boring parts of the process.
 You can get away with not reading every word of your bylaws, for example, but you need to understand every provision in your founder stock purchase agreement.
 You actually don't want to have anything happen with your company stock that you don't know every word of.
 And this is actually a bigger problem.

-## Read Your Company Documents
+## Read Company Docs: Vital for Founders

 This isn't such a huge problem with formation documents.
 It's a big problem with fundraising documents.
 I can't tell you how many founders have told me they won't read a five-page safe.
 So you want to get into the habit now of reading all of your company documents.
 It's daunting.
 It's legalese, whatever.
 Read it anyway.
 Understand it.
 It's a great habit to get into.
 And then you'll know if it isn't signed.

-## Paying friends with stock: risks and legal aspects
+## Paying Friends with Stock: A Risky Move

 Okay.
 My friend offered to work for my startup for free, so I'm going to pay her with shares.
 Generally, this is a mistake because people who work for your company need to be paid money.
 Obviously, compensation packages can include an equity component, but paying with only stock is not a good idea.
 The exception is if your friend can be hired by your company as a consultant or independent contractor.
 Those are the same thing.
 And it's okay for consultants to be paid for services with just stock, but you have to first get comfortable that your friend is properly classified as an independent contractor.
 And the rules in California about this just changed and got stricter.
 Also, you'll want to make sure you paper this relationship with a good consulting agreement because you really want to make sure that the company owns all of the consultant's work product.
 You don't want to wing it.

-## Startup Legal Advice: Names and Breakups
+## Early Startup Legal Pitfalls: Naming, Breakups & Trademarks

 Okay.
 This is a big one.
 My co-founder and I don't want to work together anymore.
 So, this is sometimes a small problem, and this is sometimes a fatal problem.
 Startups die sometimes because of this.
 And it happens, unfortunately, a lot.
 And it can be overwhelmingly acrimonious.
 It's kind of like watching people get a divorce.
 So, the reason to pay careful attention to the points I've already mentioned, like paying yourselves, having vesting on your founder's shares, having a CIIA that clearly demonstrates that the company owns all the IP that's created.
 Doing these things can significantly decrease the legal drama around breakups.
 I don't know what decreases the emotional drama, but that decreases the legal drama.
 My company has some employees, and I promise to issue them stock.
 This isn't a problem, as long as you take action on it sooner rather than later.
 And the appropriate action to take is to adopt a stock incentive plan and to grant stock to these early employees.
 A stock plan, as some of you probably know, is like a 15 to 20-page document.
 It references a specific number of shares of your company's common stock that are allocated to the plan.
 The company can issue restricted stock or stock options pursuant to the plan.
 But what you need to know about stock options is that if you grant stock options, you have to get something called a 409A valuation.
 And most startups don't want to do this until after they've had a fundraising event.
 So you can issue restricted stock to employees under this plan, and they will also have vesting.
 And they come with a whole host of tax and securities rules, which is why the plan needs to be 20-plus pages long.
 But the reason to not wait too long to do this is because the longer you wait, the more expensive your stock will get.
 And so you want to give your employees cheap stock, or as cheap as you can, because expensive stock is not very incentivizing.